Undergraduate Overview

 -

-* BFA students must complete at least 6 credit hours in a class designated as "off campus study."
-These credits can also fulfill any of the requirements listed above and be from any of the divisions (Art History, Studio, Liberal Arts, or General Electives).
+Total Credit Hours 120 * BFA students must complete at least two classes designated as "off campus study."
+These classes can also fulfill any of the requirements listed above and be from any of the divisions (Art History, Studio, Liberal Arts, or General Electives).

 Course Listing